kr55/azure-elastic-jobs-manager-docs/docs/faq.md

 **3. Is there a limited feature free trial available?**

-Curently, we offer 1 month full feature free trial.
+Currently, we offer a 1-month full feature free trial.
 You can get it from [this](https://azureops.org/product/azure-elastic-jobs-manager/) link.

 **4. How can I receive software updates?**

 AzureOps offers free software updates readily available on the Visual Studio marketplace.
 If you installed this tool as a Visual Studio extension, these updates will be automatically shipped to you.
 However, if you do not have extensions, you can download the updates anytime from the marketplace.

-**5. Where does the data gets stored?**
+**5. Where does the data get stored?**

-Azure Elastic Jobs Manager do not collect any data through this extension as this is an on-premise tool.
+Azure Elastic Jobs Manager does not collect any data through this extension as this is an on-premise tool.
 It is user's choice to let the wizard remember Azure Elastic database connection credentials locally for future use.